By KABS KANU :

 Organized by the Sierra Leoneans For Peace standing with the President, the demonstration was a direct response to another demonstration staged the same day at nearby Lafayette Park by the opposition Sierra Leone People’s Party ( SLPP} parading under the name of Concerned Sierra Leoneans.

 The so-called Concerned Sierra Leoneans led Dr. Fuambai Sia Ahmadu ( an associate of the former Vice-President Samuel Sam Sumana ) and SLPP operatives Mustapha Wai and Jesmed Suma were demonstrating to protest the decision last month by President Ernest Bai Koroma to relieve ex-VP Sumana of his duties .
-Mr. Sumana had been previously expelled from the ruling All People’s Congress ( APC ) for sowing seeds of disunity and chaos within the party and instigating attacks on government officials.
-Mr. Sumana was then relieved of his duties as VP when he abandoned his job and sought asylum from the U.S. Embassy in Freetown because, according to him, he feared for his life, though it was proved that there was no threat on his life .
+Mr. Sumana had been previously expelled from the ruling All People’s Congress ( APC ) for allegedly sowing seeds of disunity and chaos within the party and for allegedly instigating attacks on government officials.
+Mr. Sumana was then relieved of his duties as VP when he allegedly abandoned his job and sought asylum from the U.S. Embassy in Freetown because, according to him, he feared for his life, though the APC says it was proved that there was no threat on his life .
 The government statement on his dismissal said that by going to the U.S. Embassy to seek asylum, the then VP abandoned his official duties.

 Ms. Beatrice Conteh ( Third from right ) and other members of the organization demonstrating in solidarity with President Koroma